FBarwich/FBuild/ReadMe.txt

 I'm using multithreading whereever possible (even or the dependency check).
 I'm using batch compiliation instead of invoking the compiler for every file.

-The "Makefile" is a lua script.
+The "Makefile" is a lua script (http://www.lua.org)

 There is no way to state dependencies between projects.
 The single projects are just built in the order they are stated in the script.